Integrations

 /close [ticket-id]Mark a ticket as Done

-/sprintActive sprint overview — progress, blockers, end date
+/sprintActive sprint overview — progress %, blockers, end date

-/sprint listList all sprints with status
+/sprint listList all sprints with their current status

-/search [query]Search KnowHub and return matching page excerpts
+/search [query]Search KnowHub and return matching page excerpts with links

 /ask [question]Ask the AI a project question — answers grounded in your data